luis198327/naughts-and-crosses/README.md

 + I was having trouble in setting the validation within function current_player_input to only allow numbers 1-9 to be entered.
 It wasn't allowing me to run the while loop correctly.
 I have had to re-write the initial step to leave the input as a string before converting this to an integer.
 This appears to now be working ok.
 I may revisit this to look at a way to shorten the code (rather than using a list of all valid strings).

++ I wanted to implement a restart game function.
+This would mean a better user experience giving them the option challenge their opponnent again.
+I was having troubles implementing this as researching online I was finding suggestions on how to do this but these were not working or were only partially working.
+For example, I managed to code the game to restart but this would keep the original game grid and therefore immediately print the previous game result.
+Having tried a few different solutions I managed to set this function correctly, although there might be an easier and better way to code this.
+Something maybe to consider in a future release.
+I used and combined a couple of solutions that I found online.
+These can be found in the code section below.

 + Minor issue i overcome was when setting the change_player logic, and then running the game the player's character didn't change as expected from ' X ' to ' O '.
 I realised I had forgotton to remove the ' X ' variables set in the current_player function.

 ### Known Bugs And Improvements